ArthurClemens/polythene/lib/dialog/dialog.md

 	                return window.dialog.shouldHide;
 	            },
 	            didHide: () => {
-	                window.dialog = null;
+                    window.dialog.shouldHide = false; // yes this should be reset first, even if we will be nulling window.dialog window.dialog = null;
 	                // optionally call m.route() to reset url m.redraw(); // remove dialog from app.view